shinxinyangdemo/shinxinyangdemo.github.io/README.md

 <!-- Description -->
 <p>
     These releases under the name 'ussoanah', soundcloud.com/ussoanah/tracks, reflect my early exploration of electronic music, experimenting with a variety of genres, trying to achieve more impactful mixes, weird sound designs.
-Although quite differ from my current productions, I still like the creativity and concepts behind these tracks.
+Although quite different from my current productions, I still like the creativity and concepts behind these tracks.
 </p>

 <!-- Add CSS for Flexbox -->